10 Best Sleeping Pads for Backpacking in 2024

 • Great for: Couples, backpacking with your dog, short backpacking trips, summer backpacking

-• What we like: Each side fills separately, larger outer chambers help prevent you from rolling off, easy to inflate
+• Pros: Each side fills separately, larger outer chambers help prevent you from rolling off, easy to inflate

-• What we don’t like: Not as insulated as other 3-season pads
+• Cons: Not as insulated as other 3-season pads

 Are you looking for a way to cuddle with your partner on backpacking trips?
 Look no further than the Exped Ultra 3R Duo Sleeping Pad.